dymmond/edgy/docs/queries/secrets.md

 # Secrets

-Was there a time where you wished you could have a way of querying the database and not returning some sentive data without the hassle of filtering all over the codebase?
-Well, say no more.
+Have you ever wished for a way to query the database and omit sensitive data without the hassle of filtering throughout your codebase?
+Your wish is granted.

-The `secret` is a special attribute of the [fields](../fields/index.md) that is available on each field that basically if set to `True` and using the `exclude_secrets` will make sure it will never return any sensitive data.
+The `secret` attribute is a special feature of [fields](../fields/index.md), available on each field.
+When set to `True`, and used in conjunction with `exclude_secrets`, it ensures that sensitive data is never returned.

-In other words, it will safely expose your data.
+In essence, it provides a safe way to expose your data.

 ## Exclude Secrets

-How does this work in reality?
-Well, very simple actually.
-You will need to set the `secret` attribute to `True` and when you want to safely expose the data via query, call the `exclude_secrets`.
+How does this work in practice?
+It's quite simple.
+Set the `secret` attribute to `True`, and when you want to safely expose data via a query, call `exclude_secrets`.

-**No worries, the `secret` attribute is not stored in the database in any way**.
+**Rest assured, the `secret` attribute is not stored in the database in any way.**

-Let us see an example.
+Let's look at an example.

 ```python hl_lines="11"
 {!> ../docs_src/queries/secrets/model.py !}
 ```

-Check the `password` field.
-That same field has the `secret` set to `True` and this is great because now we want to query the database and get some records without worrying about leaking the `password` to the outside world.
+Notice the `password` field.
+It has the `secret` attribute set to `True`.
+This is beneficial because now we can query the database and retrieve records without worrying about leaking the `password` to the outside world.

-For this we will be using a special method called `exclude_secrets`.
-This function also returns a [queryset](./queries.md#queryset) which means you can mix with any other operation as per normal usage but with the plus of not exposing the secrets.
+We'll use a special method called `exclude_secrets`.
+This function returns a [queryset](./queries.md#queryset), allowing you to combine it with other operations as usual, but with the added benefit of not exposing secrets.

-### exclude_secrets
+### `exclude_secrets`

-This is the special function that allows all the magic to happen.
-Let us see how it would look like if we were using it.
+This is the function that makes all the magic happen.
+Let's see how it's used.

-The syntax is very simple.
+The syntax is straightforward.

 ```python
 Model.query.exclude_secrets()